Skip to main content

 This is ideal for running Botkube on a local cluster, e.g. using kind or minikube.

 Remember to set the IMAGE_PLATFORM env var to your target architecture.
-For example, the command below builds the linux/arm64 target.
 By default, the build targets linux/amd64.

 IMAGE_PLATFORM=linux/arm64 make container-image-single

-docker tag ghcr.io/kubeshop/botkube:v9.99.9-dev <your_account>/botkube:v9.99.9-dev
+docker tag ghcr.io/kubeshop/botkube:v9.99.9-dev {your_account}/botkube:v9.99.9-dev

-docker push <your_account>/botkube:v9.99.9-dev
+docker push {your_account}/botkube:v9.99.9-dev

 • Multi-arch target builds for any K8s cluster